kips90/CRUD-js/README.md

     Json Server -

 ## BDD
     As a user :
     - I will able to view todos in my browser.
     - Fetch a specific TODO through an input from the form.

 ## Live Link
     The application is deployed in Github Page
     Here is the link [Json-Server](kips90.github.io/Intro-to-github/)

+## Bugs
+    There is no bugs in the project.